Skip to Content

 As a coastal city, there are so many good seafood restaurants in Vancouver.
 It’s definitely worth prioritizing while in the city because it’s pretty hard to beat!
 Even just sushi – which you can find on every street corner – is fresh, cheap, and delicious.

-If you want to really experience some amazing seafood, you can check out some of the popular restaurants such as Joe Fortes Seafood & Chop House, an upscale oyster bar and seafood bar, or the Captain’s Boil, for lobster and shellfish!
+If you want to really experience some amazing seafood, you can check out some of the popular restaurants such as Joe Fortes Seafood & Chop House, an upscale oyster bar and seafood bar, or the The Captain’s Boil, for lobster and shellfish!

-If you want to see where all these amazing fresh fish is caught, Steveston (Richmond) is a cool area located along the water.
+If you want to see where all these amazing fresh fish are caught, Steveston (Richmond) is a cool area located along the water.
 You can walk down Fisherman’s Wharf and actually see all the daily catches!

 26. Vancouver Christmas Market